DBProductions/apirequests/README.md

 # apirequests

-Call several API resources in a very simple way with defined rules.
+Call several API resources in a simple way with your defined rules.
-Test several backends if the resources are responsing correctly.
+Test several backends if resources are responsing like expected.

 [![NPM](https://nodei.co/npm/apirequests.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/apirequests/)

-## Simple to use
+## How to use

 ```javascript
 var apirequests = require('apirequests');